Where Do You Go (La Bouche song): Chart performance

-"Where Do You Go" was very successful on the charts all over the world, peaking at number-one on both the Canadian RPM Dance/Urban chart and the US Billboard Hot Dance Singles Sales chart.
+"Where Do You Go" was very successful on the charts all over the world, peaking at number-one in Israel and on both the Canadian RPM Dance chart and the US Billboard Maxi-Singles Sales chart.
 In Europe, it reached the top spot in Denmark, Ireland and Scotland.
-The single made it to the top 10 also in Austria, Belgium (Wallonia), France, Germany, Hungary (number two), Italy, Lithuania, the Netherlands, Sweden, Switzerland and the UK, as well as on the Eurochart Hot 100, where it reached number four.
-In the UK, "Where Do You Go" peaked at number two in its fourth week at the UK Singles Chart, on 2 February 1997.
-It was held off reaching the top spot by LL Cool J's "Ain't Nobody" and spent two weeks at that position.
+The single also entered the top 10 in Austria, France, Germany, Hungary, Italy, Lithuania, the Netherlands, Sweden, Switzerland, the UK, and Wallonia, as well as on the Eurochart Hot 100, where it reached number four.
+In the UK, "Where Do You Go" peaked at number two during its fourth and fifth weeks on the UK Singles Chart.
 Additionally, it was a top-20 hit in Finland and a top-30 hit in Iceland.
-Outside Europe, it reached number two in Australia, number five on both the Billboard Hot 100 and the Cash Box Top 100 in the US, and number 27 in New Zealand.
+Outside Europe, it reached number two in Australia, number five on both the US Billboard Hot 100 and Cash Box Top 100 charts, and number 27 in New Zealand.
 The single earned a gold record in New Zealand and the US and a platinum record in Australia, Germany, and the UK.